-The Plan sits within a hierarchy of statutory documents setting out public policy for, among other things, land use development, tourism, infrastructure. sustainable development, environmental protection and environmental management.
-These documents include plans and programmes such as those detailed in $H^5$ Appendix (see also, Section "Environmental Baseline", Section 5 "Strategic Environmental Objectives", Section ""Description of Alternatives and Section 9 "Mitigation Measures").
-These documents have been subject to their own environmental assessment processes, as relevant, and form the decision-making and consent-granting framework.

-The National Planning Framework (NPF) sets out Ireland's planning policy direction for the regulatory framework for environmental protection and management.
+The Plan sits within a hierarchy of statutory documents setting out public policy for, among other things, land use development, tourism, infrastructure, sustainable development, environmental protection and environmental management.
+These documents include plans and programmes such as those detailed in Appendix 115 (see also, Section 4 "Environmental Baseline", Section 5 "Strategic Environmental Objectives", Section 6 "Description of Alternatives and Section 9 "Mitigation Measures").
+These documents have been subject to their own environmental assessment processes, as relevant, and form regulatory framework for environmental protection and management.
 The information is not exhaustive and it is recommended to consult the Directive, Regulation, Plan or Programme to become familiar with the full details of each.

-&lt;sup>4 Demonstration of compliance may be supported by monitoring undertaken by the beneficiary.
+4 Demonstration of compliance may be supported by monitoring undertaken by the beneficiary.

-&lt;sup>5 Appendix II is not intended to be a full and comprehensive review of EU Directives, the transposing regulations or the next 22 years.
+5 Appendix II is not intended to be a full and comprehensive review of EU Directives, the transposing regulations or the the decision-making and consent-granting framework.

+The National Planning Framework (NPF) sets out Ireland's planning policy direction up to 2040.
 The NPF is to be implemented through Regional Spatial and Economic Strategies (RSESs) and lower tier Development Plans and Local Area Plans.
-The RSES for the Northern and Western Region sets out objectives relating tourism development that have been subject to environmental assessment, including those relating to: enhancing provision of tourism and leisure amenity: promoting tourism developing a road network and public transport services, facilitating improved visitor access and longer dwell times; developing walking and cycling trails, opening greater accessibility to the marine and countryside environment by sustainable modes; and facilitating appropriate tourism development, including that relating to greenways, blueways and peatlands.
-When adopted, the RSESs will inform the review of existing, assessed Development Plans and Local Area Plans, which already include various provisions relating to land use, tourism and infrastructure.
-Such reviews will also be subject to environmental assessments.
+The RSES for the Northern and Western Region sets out objectives relating tourism development that have been subject to environmental assessment, including those relating to: enhancing provision of tourism and leisure amenity; promoting tourism activity; developing a road network and public transport services, facilitating improved visitor access and longer dwell times; developing walking and cycling trails, opening greater accessibility to the marine and countryside environment by sustainable modes; and facilitating appropriate tourism development, including that relating to greenways, blueways and peatlands.
+The RSES provides a framework for the review of existing, assessed Development Plans and Local Area Plans, which already include various provisions relating to land use, tourism and infrastructure.
+Such reviews are also subject to environmental assessments.

-Implementation of the Plan shall be consistent with and conform with the NPF, RSESs and lower-tier land use plans, including provisions sustainable development. environmental protection and environmental management that have been integrated into these documents including through SEA and AA processes.
-In order to be realised, projects included in the Plan (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment, Environmental Impact Assessment other licencina requirements appropriate) that form the statutory decisionmaking and consent-granting framework, of which the Plan is not part and does not contribute towards.
+Implementation of the Plan shall be consistent with and conform with the NPF, the RSES and lower-tier land use plans, including provisions relating to sustainable development. environmental protection and environmental management that have been integrated into these documents including through SEA and AA processes.
+In order to be realised, projects included in the Plan (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment, Environmental Impact Assessment licencing requirements and other as appropriate) that form the statutory decisionmaking and consent-granting framework, of which the Plan is not part and does not contribute towards.